omni-us/jsonargparse/DOCUMENTATION.rst

 that return instances of classes, referred to as instance factories, represent an alternative approach to dependency injection.
 This is useful to support dependency injection of classes that require parameters that are only available after injection.
-For this case, when :meth:`instantiate_classes
+For this case, when :meth:`instantiate
-<.ArgumentParser.instantiate_classes>` is run, a partial function is provided,
+<.ArgumentParser.instantiate>` is run, a partial function is provided, which
-which might accept parameters and return the instance of the class.
-Two options are possible: using ``Callable`` or ``Protocol``.
+might accept parameters and return the instance of the class.
+Two options are
+possible: using ``Callable`` or ``Protocol``.
 To illustrate the ``Callable`` option, take for example the classes:

 .. testcode:: callable